bassmanitram/promise-chain/README.md

-# promise-chain
+# promise-command-chain
 A way to control the sequencing of a number tasks that use promises, but which depend upon the outcome of each other.

-This is partially inspired by the Commons-Chain modeule for Java, though it is less functional at the moment.
+This is partially inspired by the Commons-Chain implementation of the Chain Of Command pattern for Java, though it is less functional at the moment.

 The idea is that you have a number of tasks that, typically, use promises.
 However these tasks